thanhtung48c/Crack_Models/README.md

 ###### tags: `concrete, cracks, CNN, drones`

-> This is my first repository for my research. :male-student:
+> This is my first repository for my research.

 ## :memo: The procedures are following: